p4tt/OpenTimer-tf2/README.md

-current code has many warnings, but im too lazy for fix that (i dont care about warnings tbh). based on nolem's port opentimer https://github.com/arispoloway
+Current code has many warnings, but im too lazy for fix that (i dont care about warnings tbh).
+Kinda work for jump server.
+Recording bots and autobhop are disabled. !setstart will be fixed soon (maybe)